 The Harvard Medical School Fellowship in General Medicine and Primary Care offers 2-year academic fellowships to prepare talented physicians for careers in academic medicine.
 Since the program began in 1979, we have trained over 290 fellows, who now work in prestigious institutions nationally and internationally.
 Funded by a federal grant and participating clinical institutions, the Program offers each Fellow an appointment at Harvard Medical School and one of its affiliated hospitals or departments.
 All fellows qualifying for acceptance to the Harvard T.H.
 Chan School of Public Health pursue a rigorous curriculum that can lead to a Master of Public Health or Master of Science degree.
 Each Fellow is expected to design, conduct, present, and publish several original investigative projects that lay the foundation for future careers as leaders in general medicine and research.

 The Brigham and Women's Hospital (BWH) Division of General Internal Medicine and Primary Care (DGIM) has over 40 faculty investigators and is internationally recognized for its research program, particularly in the areas of patient safety, quality improvement, and the effects of information technology and telehealth on access to and quality of care.
-Other research interests of Division members include implementation science, health care disparities, social epidemiology, transitions in care, health services research, and medical ethics.
+Other research interests of Division members include implementation science, health equity, social epidemiology, transitions in care, health services research, and medical ethics.

 The Division includes several experienced biostatisticians and epidemiologists, as well as a variety of statistical programmers, data analysts, research pharmacists, research assistants, fellows, and medical students.
 There is an abundance of DGIM faculty who are eager to mentor DGIM fellows.
 In addition, four other fellowships associated with the Division are the Harvard-Brigham Research Fellowship in Hospital Medicine, the Harkness Fellowship in Health Care Policy and Practice, the Biomedical Informatics Research Training (BIRT) Fellowship, and the BWH Pharmacoepidemiology/Pharmacoeconomics Fellowship – see below for more details.